galan/dms-exchange-specification/spec/0.0.1/dms-exchange-specification-0.0.1.md

 # Terminology

-## File
-A single file in the filesystem.
+* **File** - A single file in the filesystem.

-## Page
-A single page of a document (eg. A4, Letter, custom, ..).
+* **Page** - A single page of a document (eg. A4, Letter, custom, ..).

-## Document-file
-A file that is processable by a dms and contains at least one page.
+* **Document-file** - A file that is processable by a dms and contains at least one page.

     Document-files that can contain only one page are images (eg. jpg, tiff, png, ..) as well as some other formats such as txt (no sematical boundaries).
 Other document-files can contain more then one page (eg. pdf, doc, ppt, ..)

-## Document
-A document consists of at least one document-file, subsequent of at least one page.
+* **Document** - A document consists of at least one document-file, subsequent of at least one page.

-Example 1: A physical document with four pages have been scanned into four jpg files.
+    *Example 1*: A physical document with four pages have been scanned into four jpg files.
 The document consists of four document-files with four pages.

-Example 2: A physical document with four pages that have been scanned into one pdf file.
+    *Example 2*: A physical document with four pages that have been scanned into one pdf file.
 The document consists of one document-file with four pages.

-Example 3: A physical document with four double-sided pages have been scanned into four pdf files.
+    *Example 3*: A physical document with four double-sided pages have been scanned into four pdf files.
 Each document-files contains two pages.
 The document consists of four document-files with eight pages.

-## Container
-A container consists of the document and the associated metadata.
+* **Container** - A container consists of the document and the associated metadata.
 It groups the document-files and the metadata either into a directory or a zip-archive.

     The container itself will be added to the export-archive.

-## Export-archive
-The final zip file that contains all containers and is used by the end-user to transport/export/backup his documents.
+* **Export-archive** - The final zip file that contains all containers and is used by the end-user to transport/export/backup his documents.

 # Packaging